wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dataverse-teams-power-bi/includes/5-share-options.md

 1. Open the report in the Power BI for Teams app.

+1. Set any filters or slicers that you want the recipients to see.
+The share link will contain this information and users will see the filtered report when using the shared link.

 1. Select **Share** from the menu bar.

     > [!div class="mx-imgBorder"]